• Proposed

 Conservation Actions

 This species is included on the United States Forest Service Northwest Forest Plan Survey and Manage list of rare/old growth forests dependent fungi, and has been actively surveyed for since the late 1990’s.
 (Castellano et al. 1999).
-Included on the Oregon Natural Heritage rare fungi list (Oregon Biodiversity Information Center 2019), as a S2 species.
+It is included on the Oregon Natural Heritage rare fungi list (Oregon Biodiversity Information Center 2019), as a S2 species.
+Logging or machine clearing of understory should be limited in mature (or old growth forest) in areas this species in known to occur.

 Research needed